Updated: October 2, 2023

 However, what sealed the deal for my friend was when the landlord mentioned that two of the most recent tenants moved out because they both got promoted at work and decided to move to a bigger and better place.
 He says that he believes his unit can bring good luck to one’s career.

 On the other hand, you should also be ready with your questions.
-Ask about their work, why they’re looking for a place, where they are currently staying, who will they be moving in with, and other appropriate questions.
+Ask about their work, why they’re looking for a place, where they are currently staying, who they will be moving in with, and other appropriate questions.
 Carefully screen applicants and use your instincts to avoid bad or problematic tenants.

 Lastly, have an available copy of the lease agreement and other relevant documents during unit visits to save time on the back and forth once there is an interested tenant.
 If they don’t want to sign right away, then politely ask when you can follow up on their decision.